Mohammedashkan/Mohammedashkan/README.md

 - 🔭 I’m currently working on **𝐍𝐞𝐭𝐟𝐥𝐢𝐱 𝐂𝐥𝐨𝐧𝐞 𝐖𝐞𝐛𝐬𝐢𝐭𝐞 𝐛𝐲 𝐮𝐬𝐢𝐧𝐠 𝐇𝐓𝐌𝐋 𝐚𝐧𝐝 𝐂𝐒𝐒**

-- 🌱 I’m currently learning **Frameworks is React,Angular,Vue.js,Spring Boot and Object-Oriented Programming course.**
+- 🌱 I’m currently learning **Frameworks is React, Angular, Vue.js, Spring Boot and Object-Oriented Programming course.**

-- 👯 I’m looking to collaborate on **E-Commerce Plateform**
+- 👯 I’m looking to collaborate on **E-Commerce Platform**

 - 🤝 I’m looking for help with **E-Learning Platform**

-- 👨‍💻 All of my projects are available at [https://mohammedashkan.github.io/CV/](https://mohammedashkan.github.io/CV/)
+- 👨‍💻 All of my projects are available at [https://bzcode.netlify.app/]

-- 💬 Ask me about **"Hi, I'm Mohamed Ashkan, and I'm a software engineer with 3 years of experience.
+- 💬 Ask me about **"Hi, I'm Mohamed Ashkan, a software engineer with 3 years of experience.
 I'm passionate about building innovative and user-friendly software that solves real-world problems.In my previous role at Google, I developed a new algorithm for ranking search results that improved the accuracy of results by 10%.
-I also led a team of engineers in the development of a new mobile app that was downloaded over 1 million times.I'm proficient in a variety of programming languages, including Java, Python, and JavaScript.
+I also led a team of engineers in the development of a new mobile app that was downloaded over 1 million times.
+I'm proficient in a variety of programming languages, including Java, Python, and JavaScript.
 I'm also familiar with a variety of software development frameworks, such as Angular and React.I'm a highly motivated and results-oriented engineer.
 I'm also a team player and I'm always willing to learn new things.
 I'm confident that I can make a significant contribution to your team and help you achieve your goals.**

 - 📫 How to reach me **ashkan.mohammed98@gmail.com**